bkardell/selenium-ide-axe/README.md

 Selenium IDE has a plugin/extensions architecture and you can write new extensions.
 Just to get the ball rolling I whipped this up quickly as a proof of concept.
 Here's how you use it.

-Once you have Selenium IDE installed (it's just an add-on for Firefox), you launch it and in the menu go to "Options > Options" and you will see a field for "Selenium Core Extensions (user-extensions.js)".
+Once you have Selenium IDE installed (it's just an add-on for Firefox), you launch it and in the menu go to "Options > Options" (don't ask me, I don't know) and you will see a field for "Selenium Core Extensions (user-extensions.js)".
 You pop this file in there and then when you are writing your Selenium tests you have some options...

 ```javascript